-During the fiscal year ended December 31, 2004, the Board of Directors held eight meetings.
+During the fiscal year ended December 31, 2005, the Board of Directors held four meetings.
 All of the incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of committees of the Board of Directors on which they served.
-Because we schedule our spring Board meeting in conjunction with the annual meeting of shareholders, our Directors are invited to the annual meeting of shareholders, and two Directors attended our 2004 annual meeting.
+Because we schedule our spring Board meeting in conjunction with the annual meeting of shareholders, our Directors are invited to the annual meeting of shareholders, and two Directors attended our 2005 annual meeting.

 The non-employee Chairman of the Board of Directors receives an annual retainer of \$150,000, payable on the first business day of each quarter.
 Non-employee members of the Board of Directors receive an annual retainer of \$35,000 payable on the first business day of each quarter.
-All non-employee members of the Board of Directors received \$1,500 for each board meeting attended in 2004 and \$1,500 for each committee meeting held independently of a board meeting.
-In 2004, we granted to each non-employee director stock options to purchase 5,000 shares of Common Stock at the beginning of each quarter during which they served as a director.
+All non-employee members of the Board of Directors received \$1,500 for each board meeting attended in 2005 and \$1,500 for each committee meeting held independently of a board meeting.
+In 2005, we granted to each non-employee director stock options to purchase 5,000 shares of Common Stock at the beginning of each quarter during which they served as a director.
 All of these options have an exercise price equal to the fair market value of the Common Stock on the date of grant, are exercisable immediately and have a term of ten years.
 Any non-employee director who joins the Board of Directors in the future will be entitled to a one time grant of \$30,000 of restricted stock, vesting in equal installments over the remainder of the director's initial elected term.

 The Board of Directors has established three permanent committees that have certain responsibilities for our governance and management.
-Three of these committees were in place in 2004 and include the Audit Committee, the Compensation Committee and the Nomination and Governance Committee.
-Prior to forming the Nomination and Governance Committee, we had no standing nominating or other committee performing similar functions, and the Board of Directors as a whole acted as a nominating committee to select nominees for election as directors.
+They include the Audit Committee, the Compensation Committee and the Nomination and Governance Committee.
 Charters for the Audit Committee, Compensation Committee and Nomination and Governance Committee can be found in the Investor Relations section of our web site at www.manh.com.